Huawei’s StorySign app can translate kids’ books into sign language

 However, alongside a bunch of other recent initiatives, StorySign does provide further evidence of how technology could help bridge the gap between the hearing and non-hearing worlds.

-StorySign fits into that broader exploration — and the foundation has been set to build on this in the future.
+StorySign fits into that broader exploration — and lays a foundation for future developments.

 “We’re very hopeful that it will make a significant impact in the deaf community, helping more deaf children learn how to read at the same level as hearing children,” added Mark Wheatley, executive director at European Union of the Deaf.
 “We also hope the launch of StorySign will support a wider conversation about ensuring equality in every aspect of their lives for deaf people across Europe.”